ryanjoneil/rams/README.md

 [[0.0, nil], [0.0, nil], [0.0, nil]]
 ```

-To set a variable's lower bound to negative infinity, pass a `low: inf` keyword argument to the `Model.variable` method.
-Similarly, upper bounds can be passed in to `Model.variable` using the `high` keyword argument.
+To set a variable's lower bound to negative infinity, pass a `low: inf` keyword
+argument to the `Model.variable` method.
+Similarly, upper bounds can be passed
+in to `Model.variable` using the `high` keyword argument.

 ```ruby
 x4 = m.variable(type: :integer, low: nil, high: 10)
 ```

-The binary variables may appear to have an upper bound of positive infinity, but that becomes `1` when it is written to the solver.
-To see a model the way it is passed to a solver, use the `to_lp` method.
-This returns the model in [LP format](https://lpsolve.sourceforge.net/5.0/CPLEX-format.htm).
+The binary variables may appear to have an upper bound of positive infinity, but
+that becomes `1` when it is written to the solver.
+To see a model the way it is
+passed to a solver, use the `to_lp` method.
+This returns the model in [LP
+format][lp].
 Note that the variable names are different in the `to_lp` output.

 ```ruby
 puts m.to_lp